d2cio/docs/docs/getting-started/services.md

 ## Naming

 Each service has its **unique** name.
-Services can communicate with each other by service names (or alias-names, e.g. `servicename-1` or `servicename`).
+Services can communicate with each other by container names (e.g. `servicename-1` or alias-names (e.g. `servicename` or `servicename-master`).
 It doesn't matter on which host a service is running – all [private network](/platform/private-network/) intercommunication is transparent for services.
 Moreover, we use them to create public domains like: **_servicename-www.accountID.at.d2c.io_** for your services which are served by NGINX or HAProxy.

 The name should start with a letter and contain up to 16 characters (Latin letters, numbers, hyphen).